yhernandez55/Streamlit_Projects/README.md

   ### Live Demo
   You can view the live portfolio here: [Streamlit Portfolio](https://appprojects-gx243jxfrxhdqcye4agcdn.streamlit.app/)

+  #### Hosted on Streamlit (Free Version):
+  This app is hosted on Streamlit’s free tier, which means that it may go to sleep after a period of inactivity.
+If you visit the link and the app is in sleep mode, it will take a few seconds to wake up.

   ### Installation
   Alternatively, you can follow these steps to install it.